neteplo/neteplo/README.md

 Enjoying business case championships.

-Passionate about data analysis, interested in machine learning.
-Currently learning these topics on my own, primarily using [datacamp](www.datacamp.com) and [coursera](www.coursera.com).
+Passionate about data analysis since my first year at university, after taking an introductory course on this topic.
+Interested in machine learning.
+I am currently studying these topics on my own, mostly using [data camp] (https://www.delacamp.com) and [coursera](https://www.coursera.org).

 #### Tools 🔧 :